benediktwerner/intcode/README.md

 - `intcode`: Wrapper binary for executing the compiler, assembler or VM
 - `vm`: An intcode VM that can run intcode files: `intcode run input.int`
 - `asm`: An intcode assembler that can assemble intcode programs from intcode assembly: `intcode asm input.asm`
-- `compiler`: An intcode compiler that can compile intcode programs from a higher-level language: `intcode compile input.asm`
+- `compiler`: An intcode compiler that can compile intcode programs from a higher-level language: `intcode compile input.ic`

 ## Building and Installing